Clerkship PositionsCourt of Appeal | Saskatchewan

 Offer of Employment

-Any offer of employment will be subject to the candidate successfully undergoing a criminal records check and graduating from a recognized College of Law before June 1, 2019.
+Any offer of employment will be subject to the candidate successfully undergoing a criminal record check and graduating from a recognized College of Law before June 1, 2022.